Introduction to the Process for Paying Students’ Loans

 - Helps in repayment of defaulted loans.

-- Won’t pay off debt if they do not get payments on a regular basis.
+- Won’t pay off debt if they do not get payments regularly.

 Downs: